 As a smaller manufacturer, if you focus on solving your day-to-day challenges using the benefits of IIoT, you will be on the journey as the technology evolves.
 You start with gaining visibility and shop floor control then ask yourself, "Okay, what's next?”
 But you can’t get on the road if you don’t have the right foundation in place.
 That foundation is a flexible and open platform: the cloud.

 Cloud ERP offers the unlimited storage and computing power demanded by the big data IIoT generates.
-Cloud ERP also makes it easy for you to integrate new devices and machines into a fully communicating ecosystem—and it’s
+Cloud ERP also makes it easy for you to integrate new devices and machines into a fully communicating ecosystem—and it’s the most essential technology for managing a diverse set of data points and communications.

 The idea of completely transforming your business model that is often talked about with IIoT may be overwhelming for you because you just want to keep doing business.
 The reality is IIoT is here, and so is the technology.
 Are you ready?
 Because other small manufacturers are and they’re taking advantage of the IIoT opportunity now.
 You should be too.